 How to Further Your Nursing Career with Continued Education

 Few things last forever, but nursing is one of the few unique professions that are always needed.
 There will always be a need for professionals to help the sick and injured among us.
-There will always be a need for knowledgeable nursing professionals to show others how to improve their health.
+There will always be a need for knowledgeable nursing professionals to educate others on how to improve their health and deliver high-quality patient care.

-Before you choose what type of education you will need, it's important to identify which nursing path you want to take.
-Here are some options and the education track to help you get there.
+Before you choose what type of nursing education you will need, it's important to identify which nursing path you want to take.
+Understanding your career options can help you map out the professional growth that aligns with your goals.
+Here are some career options and the education tracks to help you get there.

 When Florence Nightingale founded modern nursing, it was a fringe profession, and soap was a cutting-edge tool.
-Today, nursing is the largest healthcare profession in the country, with roughly 4.2 million registered nurses nationwide and more than 200,000 new positions added each year, according to the American Association of Colleges of Nursing.
+Today, nursing is the nation's largest health care profession.
+According to the American Association of Colleges of Nursing, there are nearly 4.2 million registered nurses nationwide, with about 189,100 new positions projected each year through 2034.

-Your options in terms of education and advancement vary as much as the individual fields you seek to serve.
-Let's look at seven popular nursing paths/specialties to explore:
+Your options in terms of nursing education and career advancement vary as much as the individual fields you seek to serve.
+Let's look at seven popular nursing paths and specialties to explore:

 1. Certified Nursing Assistant (CNA)

-Certified nursing assistants are assistants to nurses in hospitals, nursing homes, and other adult care facilities.
-The responsibilities of a CNA are less than that of a nurse, and the education requirements follow suit.
-CNAs are required to complete a 4-8 week certification program.
-However, an associate degree is helpful to have.
-CNA is a non-licensed entry-level position.
+Certified nursing assistants support registered nurses in hospitals, nursing homes, and other health care facilities.
+The responsibilities of a CNA focus on basic patient care, and the education requirements follow suit.
+CNAs complete a 4-8 week certification program, though an associate degree can be helpful.
+This is a non-licensed entry-level position that offers a starting point for those exploring the nursing field.

 2. Licensed Practical Nurse (LPN)

-A Licensed Practical Nurse (LPN) is a licensed professional that is a step above a CNA.
-LPNs will assist in more nursing specialties, such as updating medical records and helping with medication administration.
-LPNs have more educational requirements than CNAs, starting with a one-year LPN program.
+A Licensed Practical Nurse (LPN) is a licensed professional who represents a step above a CNA on the professional ladder.
+LPNs assist with additional nursing tasks, such as updating medical records and assisting with medication administration.
+LPNs have more educational requirements than CNAs, starting with a one-year LPN program that prepares them for direct patient care.

 3. Registered Nurse (RN)